 The Appraisal Foundation Opens Call for Board of Trustees Members

-(Washington, DC) –The Appraisal Foundation announced today it opened a call for qualified candidates to fill three at-large trustee positions for its Board of Trustees, which is the governing body of The Appraisal Foundation.
+(Washington, DC) January 14, 2020 –The Appraisal Foundation announced today that it is seeking qualified candidates to fill three at-large trustee positions for its Board of Trustees, which is the governing body of The Appraisal Foundation.
 The three individuals elected will serve three-year terms beginning on January 1, 2021.
 Click here for an application.

 The primary responsibility of the Board of Trustees is to provide policy direction and financial support, while also overseeing the Foundation’s two Congressionally-authorized, independent boards, the Appraiser Qualifications Board and the Appraisal Standards Board.
 Click below for the fact sheet, which contains more information about the responsibilities and requirements of members of the Board of Trustees.
 The Board draws from a wide array of professions, including individuals from all appraisal disciplines, users of appraisal services, former appraiser regulators, academics, and business leaders.
-Of the three seats available on the Board, two are currently held by incumbents.
-Throughout the search process, the Trustee Nominating Committee will be committed to creating a diverse board of the best and the brightest who are dedicated to advancing the appraisal profession.
+Of the three seats available on the Board, an incumbent currently holds one.
+The Trustee Nominating Committee is committed to creating a diverse board of the best and the brightest who are dedicated to shaping the appraisal profession.

-Completed applications for Board vacancies must be received by March 25, 2019.
-Please contact Board and Councils Program Manager Arika Cole at 202.624.3072 or email her at firstname.lastname@example.org about the application process.
+Completed applications for Board vacancies must be received by March 6, 2020.
+Please contact Board and Councils Program Manager Arika Cole at 202.624.3072 or via email at firstname.lastname@example.org with any questions about the application process.
 Click here for an application: https://www.cognitoforms.com/TheAppraisalFoundation1/_2020AtLargeTrusteeApplication

 Director of Communications